marcodelapierre/argonmd/README.md

 ### Extras
-* The `tests` directory contains sample output files produced by *ArgonMD* with various sets of input parameters
+* The directory `tests/` contains sample output files produced by *ArgonMD* with various sets of input parameters
-* The `examples_lammps` directory contains LAMMPS input/output files that come from the [LAMMPS source](https://github.com/lammps/lammps), `examples/UNITS/`;  they allow to compare outputs from *ArgonMD* with those from LAMMPS
+* The directory `examples_lammps/` contains LAMMPS input/output files that come from the [LAMMPS source](https://github.com/lammps/lammps), `examples/UNITS/`;  they allow to compare outputs from *ArgonMD* with those from LAMMPS

 ### Credits